dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 attacks][lopp].
 And since I'm aware that people don't read, much less click links, here are three highlights from the last ~18 months:

-- A couple and their 20-year-old daughter were violently held captive by a group of criminals searching for bitcoins. [source](https://www.rtl.fr/actu/justice-faits-divers/info-rtl-cryptomonnaies-une-nouvelle-famille-sequestree-en-seine-et-marne-7900599500)
+- A couple and their 20-year-old daughter were violently held captive by a group of criminals searching for bitcoins. [source][attack-seine-et-marne]
-- Three attackers invaded a home, tied up family, and made several bitcoin transfers. [source](https://www.leparisien.fr/faits-divers/un-investisseur-en-cryptomonnaie-et-sa-compagne-sequestres-a-leur-domicile-de-la-rochelle-des-virements-effectues-par-les-ravisseurs-18-12-2025-KN6YFKOQ2NCCPEGXLZP2ZTYX4A.php)
+- Three attackers invaded a home, tied up family, and made several bitcoin transfers. [source][attack-la-rochelle]
-- A 38-year-old Chinese businessman was killed and found buried in the ground with his hands and feet bound with packing tape. [source](https://en.haberler.com/pure-chinese-torture-what-they-did-to-the-19596022/)
+- A 38-year-old Chinese businessman was killed and found buried in the ground with his hands and feet bound with packing tape. [source][attack-istanbul]

 The list is very long.
 The above aren't the worst examples.
 I trust that you get the point.